antistoopmode/antistoopmode.github.io/docs/faq.md

 > Crafting recipes for Runewords, the Cube, Prospecting and Jewelcrafting can be found in the Journal menu ingame.

 ### What do angelic keys do?
 > Angelic keys can be used to open the Angelic Realm in the Dawn's Chapel (6-0).
-The Angelic Realm will give you the option to add Body Armor [Augments](https://docs.google.com/spreadsheets/d/1QWjl6lITbMkjptYPIRwnIVUs7JQkqfEqAILlCgp1zAM/edit#gid=700219462).
+The Angelic Realm will give you the option to add or upgrade (Body Armor) [Augments](https://docs.google.com/spreadsheets/d/1QWjl6lITbMkjptYPIRwnIVUs7JQkqfEqAILlCgp1zAM/edit#gid=700219462).

 ## Items
 ### How can I automatically move my potions into the potion slots?